For complete guides to homebrew and custom firmware for other devices, check out CFW.Guide.

 Homebrew applications are custom, user-made software, which haven’t been authorised by Nintendo.
 This can include save editing tools, games, emulators, and more.

-Homebrew can be run for free on any DSi system, regardless of firmware version or region.
+Homebrew can be run for free on DSi consoles, regardless of firmware version or region.

 What does this guide install?